Kirkenstocks/myFlix-client/README.md

 # myFlix

 ## Description:
 This is the client side of a movie database SPA that allows users to look up information about included movies, create a profile, and save favorite movies to their profile.
 The backend code can be found in my movie_api repository.

+**Note: On first use the app may take up to 30 seconds to spin up.
+Please try again if you receieve an error when first signing up/logging in.**

 ## Dependencies and Technologies:
 This app was built with React and utilizes React-Bootstrap for styling.
 It utilizes the MERN (MongoDB, Express.js, React, Node.js) stack along with the backend I created in the movie_api repository, and represents my first full-stack application!
 Live hosting is provided by Netlify.